not-an-aardvark/snoowrap/README.md

 snoowrap provides a simple interface to access every reddit API endpoint.
 The method to get a user profile is just `get_user()`, and the method to upvote something is just `upvote()`.
 There's no need to look up REST endpoints or deal directly with HTTP requests.

 If you've used [PRAW](https://praw.readthedocs.org/en/stable/), you'll probably find a lot of snoowrap's syntax to be somewhat familiar.

-However, aside from being written in a different language, there are a few important differences:
-* snoowrap is non-blocking; all API calls are async and return bluebird Promises.
+snoowrap is non-blocking; all API calls are async and return bluebird Promises.
 This means that you can handle asynchronous events however you want to, and you can use snoowrap as part of a larger process without it holding everything back.
-* Each snoowrap object is completely independent.
-If you want, you can have scripts from separate accounts make requests at the same time.

 ---